Francis Szpiner

-Francis Szpiner (born 22 March 1954) is a French lawyer, writer and politician of The Republicans who serves as the mayor of the 16th arrondissement of Paris since 2020.
+Francis Szpiner (born 22 March 1954) is a French lawyer, writer and politician of The Republicans who serves as the mayor of the 16th arrondissement of Paris between 2020 and 2023.
+He was elected Senator of Paris in September 2023.
 He was an attorney for several prominent French politicians.

 Education and early life

 He was born as the youngest of three siblings and the only son into a family with a Jewish-Polish background.
 His grandparents fled from the Nazis and his parents were printers.
 After he attended high school at the Lycée Jacques-Decour, he studied law and then joined, in the early 1970s, the Institute of Criminology in Paris of the Panthéon-Assas University.
 He became a lawyer and a member of the Paris Bar Association in 1975.